yangycpku/macro_ML/README.md

 **July 4:** The presentation schedule has been uploaded [here](https://github.com/yangycpku/macro_ML/blob/master/Presentation%20Schedule.md).
 Please refer to the slides of the first lecture for instructions.
 You can find a sample presentation [here](https://github.com/yangycpku/macro_ML/blob/master/Presentation/sample_slides.pdf), but please note that it was a 15-minute presentation.
 A 30-minute presentation would have about 20 pages of slides.

+**July 4:** The lecture notes this morning taken by @黄冠华 and @郑重 have been uploaded.

 ### Sign-up

-For all enrolled and auditing students, please sign up [here](https://www.wjx.cn/jq/41872990.aspx) for further notifications.
+For all enrolled and auditing students, please sign up [here](https://www.wjx.cn/jq/41872990.aspx) for future notifications.

 ### Administrative information